DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 Also, note in the bottom of the page, you can see the `README.md` file is co-located with the source code from the same URL.
 This again improves the _Findability_ of your code.
 All information that the users need to run your code would be contained in this `README.md` file.

 ### Step 3: the Git workflow

+Open RStudio.
+Select `File > Open Project`.
+Navigate to the project directory that we created in the previous steps.
+Select the project directory and click `Open`.
+This will open the project in RStudio.
+This step would also create R's virtual environment `.Rproj` file in the project directory.
+This file is used to keep track of the R packages that are used in the project.
+In our example so far, `my-project.Rproj` was created in my project directory.

+Create a new file within your project directory.
+This will be an R script.
+You can name anything you like, for example, `exploratory_data_analysis.R`.
+Copy the code below and paste it in the R script that you just created.
+Save the file.

 ```r
 ###########################